MileHacker Logo

 Sweetened grated coconut confections, often brightly colored, provide a rich, chewy texture.

 Formal "fine dining" restaurants are limited.
-Higher-end private villas may offer private chef services for an exclusive experience.
+Higher-end private villas may have private chef services for an exclusive experience.

 Available mainly in the Little Bay and Salem areas.
 These establishments offer a mix of local Montserratian and global cuisine.